SESYNC-ci/online-data-lesson/docs/_slides/rdbms.md

 ## Paging & Stashing

-A common strategy that web service providers take to balance their load, is to limit the number of records a single API request can return.
+A common strategy that web service providers take to balance their load is to limit the number of records a single API request can return.
 The user ends up having to flip through "pages" with the API, handling the response content at each iteration.
 Options for stashing data are: